Mauro Buttafava began his work in 1993 as a composer and

-He collaborates with numerous directors and authors such as
+He has collaborated with numerous directors and authors such

-Bruno Stori, Mauro Maggioni, Claudio Morganti, Gianluigi Gherzi, Luciano Nattino, Renato Gabrielli.
-Participates in the production of award-winning theatrical performances: ETI - Stregagatto in 1996, ETI - Scenario in 1996/97, Special Prize UBU in 1997.
-Love for theater also stems from the desire to share experiences with others in a complete context to conceive music in close connection with a narrative, emotional and value content.
+as Bruno Stori, Mauro Maggioni, Claudio Morganti, Gianluigi Gherzi, Luciano Nattino, Renato Gabrielli.
+He has participated in the production of award-winning theatrical performances: ETI - Stregagatto in 1996, ETI - Scenario in 1996/97, Special Prize UBU in 1997.
+His love for theater also stems from the desire to share experiences with others in a complete context to conceive music in close connection with a narrative, emotional and value content.
 For this reason, he participates in the foundation of companies such as the company Alma Rosé of which he takes care of the musical part and of Artemista of which he is the author and director of all theater and music productions.
 His work for the theater is joined by a record production that includes four albums in his name and four collections by various authors.
 For the cinema he realizes several soundtracks participating in various international festivals including Venice, Turin, Locarno, Aubagne and Cannes (winner of the Ecrains Prize - Juniores 2008).
-The constant search for a union between music and theater not only leads to a reciprocal growth and harmonization of the two languages, but at the same time guides to a transversal vision thanks to which seeking new paths and possibilities.
-At the same time, he dedicated himself to training as a theater and music teacher for students, teachers and professionals.
-Over the years, facing with political and economic transformations, with the complicity of the group that was formed in Artemista, he decided to concentrate his strength on the construction of an independent reality, which consistently marries the ethics of sustainable economic management attentive to value public and respect for the environment, with the multidisciplinary artistic vocation open to contamination and to sharing with associations of all fields.
-Today, through the Artemista Cultural Center, he carries out production, hospitality and training projects, aiming at a unified vision of the languages of music, theater, dance and visual arts.
+His constant search to establish a union between music and theater has not only lead to a reciprocal growth and harmonization of the two languages, but at the same time has brought him to a transversal vision as a result of a constant search to explore new paths and possibilities.
+At the same time, he has dedicated himself to training as a theater and music teacher for students, teachers and professionals.
+Over the years, being faced with political and economic changes, with the backing of Artemista, he has decided to dedicate himself to constructing an independent reality in line with the ethics of sustainable economic management without losing sight of his target of respecting the environment and of sharing his multidisciplinary artistic vocation with other people and associations.
+Today, through the Artemista Cultural Center, he is in the production and realization on projects with a unified vision of the languages of music, theater, dance and visual arts.

 Marta Sacchi was born in Stradella in 1979 as a clarinetist and composer, active in the theatrical and concert circles.
 Teacher of music, since childhood she is passionate about music and, at the age of seven she starts playing the keyboard by herself.
 Her interest also expanded in wind instruments and at the age of thirteen she began her studies in clarinet at the Conservatorio G. Nicolini di Piacenza, graduating in the academic year 2001/2002.
 She attends composition seminars with Carlo Landini and jazz workshops with Giuseppe Parmigiani and Gianni Azzali, she continues with advanced studies of improvement of the instrument with Michael Richards and Paolo Beltramini.